Treats depression. This medicine is an antidepressant.

 - Your doctor may tell you to take the medicine at bedtime, because mirtazapine can make you sleepy.

 - You may need to take this medicine for several weeks before you begin to feel better.

-- If you are using the disintegrating tablet, make sure your hands are dry before you handle the tablet.
-Do not open the blister pack that contains the tablet until you are ready to take it.
-Remove the tablet from the blister pack by peeling back the foil, then taking the tablet out.
+- Make sure your hands are dry before you handle the disintegrating tablet.
+Peel back the foil from the blister pack, then remove the tablet.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
-It should melt quickly.
-After the tablet has melted, swallow or take a drink of water.
+After it has melted, swallow or take a drink of water.
 Do not crush, split, or break the tablet.

 If a dose is missed:

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.